gospel-desk/www.logstown.com/the-twelve-faithful-servants/index.md

 <u>answered</u>, providing a clear picture of devotion for all to follow.

-I am commissioning icons of these Twelve Faithful Servants from twelve different iconographers, along with a Deisis to crown the series.
+I am commissioning icons of these Twelve Faithful Servants from twelve different iconographers<!--, along with a Deisis to crown the series-->.
 Below you can see the ones completed so far.
 May we, like them, hear, "Well done, good and faithful servant!"

 #### The Twelve